Kamalika506/Deptbot/README.md

-# IT Assistant
-IT assistant:
-      Developed a departmental information assistant that provides instant query resolution, semantic search–based document retrieval, and collects user feedback to improve accuracy and usability for students and faculty.

 # 🤖 Deptbot — Departmental Information & Semantic Search Assistant

 **Deptbot** is an interactive departmental information assistant designed for students and faculty.
 It provides instant automated query resolution, semantic search–based document retrieval, interaction history management, and a dedicated admin interface to collect feedback for continuous accuracy improvements.